aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild/StepFunctionsHelloWorld/template/src/BlueprintBaseName/Readme.md

-# Simple Step Functions Project
+# Step Functions Hello World

 This starter project consists of:
 * serverless.template - An AWS CloudFormation template file for declaring your Serverless functions and other AWS resources